Tancata/phylo/README.md

 phylo
 =====

-Helper scripts for making phylogenies
+Helper scripts for phylogenetics.
+See the wiki for some workflows.